svg/svgo/docs/how-it-works/en.md

 #### 3.1 types
 In the simplest case plugins applying process can be represented as "each plugin runs over all AST data items and perform some actions".
 But 90% of typical optimizations requires some actions only on one (current) item from the data, so there is no sense to copypaste a recursive per-item loop every time on every plugin.
 And that's why we have a three types of plugins:

-* `perItem` - plugin works only with one current item, inside a "from the outside into the depths" recursive loop (default)
+* `perItem` - plugin works only with one current item, inside a "from the outside into the depths" recursive loop (default),
-* `perItemReverse` - plugin works only with one current item, inside a "from the depths to the outside" recursive loop (useful when you need to collapse elements one after other)
+* `perItemReverse` - plugin works only with one current item, inside a "from the depths to the outside" recursive loop (useful when you need to collapse elements one after other),
-* `full` - plugin works with the full AST and must returns the same
+* `full` - plugin works with the full AST and must returns the same.

 `perItem` and `perItemReverse` plugins runs inside the recursive `Array.prototype.filter` loop, so if a plugin wants to remove current item then it should just `return false`.

-But that's not all ;) We got rid of a loop copypasting, but every plugin still runs over all the SVG-as-JS data, which is not very optimal.
+But that's not all ;).
+We got rid of a loop copypasting, but every plugin still runs over all the SVG-as-JS data, which is not very optimal.
 Actually, at the first step where we got a config, there was a collapsing of consecutive plugins with the same type, so ultimately one loop wraps a group of plugins:

 ```yaml
 plugins